toasterparty/mp-audio-toolchain/README.md

 ## 1 - Extract
 Extracts all of the audio files from the game so that they can be viewed and replaced.
 First, copy your legally obtained copy of Metroid Prime 1 for the Nintendo Gamecube in the base folder and name it `prime.iso`.
 Then run `1-extract.bat`.

-The original music audio will be extracted to `prime/AudioGrp-clean/` and the sound effects to `prime/AudioGrp-clean/`.
+The original music audio will be extracted to `prime/Audio-clean/` and the sound effects to `prime/AudioGrp-clean/`.

 ## 2 - Edit
-Run `2-edit.bat` to launch a special version of Audacity that can handle.
+Run `2-edit.bat` to launch a special version of Audacity that can handle the `.dsp` audio format used by Prime.
 You can make things easier by telling Windows to associate the `.dsp` file extension with the `/tools/audacity/Audacity.exe` executable.

 *NOTE: This version of Audacity is prone to crashes, so I recommend doing any complicated audio work outside of this Audacity version beforehand.*

 ### 2.1 Browsing Files
-Use Audacity to open any `.dsp` file you want to modify or replace from the extracted files.
+Use Audacity to open any `.dsp` file you want to modify from the extracted files.

 When viewing in Audacity, note the looping points.
 You cannot change these, so make sure you are okay with your custom audio looping at these points in the sample.